signalsciences/terraform-provider-sigsci/docs/resources/corp_rule.md

 ### Optional

+- `requestlogging` (String) Indicates whether to store the logs for requests that match the rule's conditions (sampled) or not store them (none).
+This field is only available for rules of type `request`.
+Not valid for `signal`.
 - `signal` (String) The signal id of the signal being excluded
 - `site_short_names` (Set of String) Sites with the rule available.
 Rules with a global corpScope will return '[]'.